Iain-S/AdventOfAction/README.md

 If you'd like to opt out of having your code executed, add an `.optout` file to your directory for that day.

 For each day, provide an input file named `input.gpg` and a solution file named `answers.gpg`.
-Set an environment variable called GPG_PASS with the encryption/decryption passphrase.
-Set an environment variable called GPG_PASS with the encryption/decryption passphrase.
-Set an environment variable called GPG_PASS with the encryption/decryption passphrase.
-Set an environment variable called GPG_PASS with the encryption/decryption passphrase.
+Set an environment variable called `GPG_PASS` with the encryption/decryption passphrase.